Introduction

 PMI Infinity is currently available free of charge to registered PMI members.
 This revolutionary tool also acts as a bridge between AI and project management, promoting access to knowledge, industry best practices, and the adaptation of professionals to the use of AI, which contributes to efficient decision-making and the resolution of specific problems in projects.

-If you want to go deeper into how artificial intelligence contributes to project management you can review the following video:
+If you want to learn more about how this artificial intelligence tool contributes to project management, you can review the following video courtesy of the Project Management Institute.

 Conclusions